Sudan paramilitary RSF to attend Jeddah talks with armed forces | Law-Order

 Sudan paramilitary RSF to attend Jeddah talks with armed forces

+Hemedti has meanwhile vowed to either capture or kill army leader Abdel Fattah al-Burhan, and there was also evidence on the ground that both sides remain unwilling to make compromises to end the bloodshed.
+Saudi foreign minister Faisal bin Farhan said in a tweet he hoped both sides would "engage in dialogue that we hope will lead to the end of the conflict".

 In the city of Bahri across the Nile from Khartoum, warplanes were heard overnight and explosions startled residents.
-"We don't leave the house because we're scared of stray bullets," said a local who gave his name as Ahmed.
-An eyewitness in Eastern Khartoum reported gun clashes and airstrikes over residential areas on Saturday.
+"We don't leave the house because we're scared of stray bullets," said a resident who gave his name as Ahmed.
+An eyewitness in Eastern Khartoum reported gun clashes and air strikes over residential areas on Saturday.

+Other witnesses said later in the day that they heard a large explosion and saw a plume of smoke that appeared to be coming from the industrial zone in Bahri.
 The Turkish ambassador's car also came under fire from unknown assailants, a Turkish diplomatic source said.
 The envoy was safe inside the embassy.

-The conflict
+Turkey's foreign minister said Turkey would move its embassy from Khartoum to Port Sudan following the attack.
+Both the RSF and army accused each other of being behind the attack.

-erupted on April 15, following the collapse of an internationally backed plan for a transition to democracy.
-Burhan, a career army officer, heads a ruling council installed after a 2021 military coup and the 2019 ouster of long-time autocrat Omar al-Bashir, while Hemedti, a former miitia leader who made his name leading militias in the Darfur conflict, is his deputy.
+The conflict erupted on April 15, following the collapse of an internationally backed plan for a transition to democracy.
+Burhan, a career army officer, heads a ruling council installed after the 2019 ouster of long-time autocrat Omar al-Bashir and a 2021 military coup, while Hemedti, a former militia leader who made his name in the Darfur conflict, is his deputy.

-Prior to the fighting, Hemedti had been taking steps like moving closer to a civilian party that suggest he has big political plans.
+Prior to the fighting, Hemedti had been taking steps like moving closer to a civilian coalition that indicated he had political plans.
 Burhan has blamed the war on his "ambitions."
 HUMANITARIAN CATASTROPHE

 Western powers have backed the transition to a civilian government in a country that sits at a strategic crossroads between Egypt, Saudi Arabia, Ethiopia and Africa's volatile Sahel region.
-White House national security adviser Jake Sullivan was travelling to Saudi Arabia for talks with Saudi leaders.
+White House national security adviser Jake Sullivan was travelling to Saudi Arabia at the weekend for talks with Saudi leaders.

 Saudi Arabia has had close ties to Burhan and Hemedti, both of whom sent troops to help the Saudi-led coalition in its war against the Houthi group in Yemen.
 The kingdom is also focused on security in the Red Sea, which it shares with Sudan.
 The U.N. has significantly cut back its operations in Sudan after three of its employees were killed and its warehouses were looted, and sought guarantees of safe passage of humanitarian aid.